 With the string-based API the grouping would be part of the query (GROUP BY {grouping}).
-With the q.groupBy(grouping);
+With the Declarative API you would specify the grouping like this q.groupBy(grouping);

 Ordering of Results

 By default your results will be returned in the order determined by the datastore, so don't rely on any particular order.
 You can, of course, specify the order yourself.
 You do this using field/property names and ASC/DESC keywords.
 For example field1 ASC, field2 DESC which will sort primarily by field1 in ascending order, then secondarily by field2 in descending order.